 Research activities

-Organised by the Centre for Research on Language, Culture & Heritage, University of Greenwich (UK) and the Centre for Linguistics, Language Education and Acquisition Research (CLLEAR), University of Southampton (UK) with the collaboration of the Center for Language Science (CLS) from Pennsylvania State University (USA).
+Organised by the Centre for Research in Language and Heritage, University of Greenwich (UK) and the Centre for Linguistics, Language Education and Acquisition Research (CLLEAR), University of Southampton (UK).

-This school is funded by the Centre for Research on Language, Culture & Heritage at the University of Greenwich and the Southampton Institute for Arts and Humanities (SIAH).
+This school is funded by the Centre for Research in Language and Heritage, University of Greenwich and the Southampton Institute for Arts and Humanities (SIAH).

 This international summer school offers an immersive learning experience on multiple facets on multilingualism facilitated by scholars internationally recognised, and the opportunity to access international networks.
 The course is highly interactive and takes a holistic approach, covering topics that range from the theoretical underpinnings of language analysis, development and processing, to the quantitative analysis of the data.
 Classes and workshops will be delivered online over the course of one week.
 Participants will receive a link to course documentation including key readings, some to prepare prior to the lectures.